-The Meatpacking District is a neighborhood in the New York City borough of Manhattan.
+The Meatpacking District is a neighborhood in New York City, close to our personal injury lawyers in Manhattan.
 Meatpacking District runs from West 14th Street south of Gansevoort Street and from the Hudson River east of Hudson Street.

 The Meatpacking District used to be a residential area, but there have been markets in existence dating back to the 1840s.
 By the 20th century, the neighborhood had rows of open-air meat markets, meatpacking plants and pork and veal packers.
 In addition, there were lumberyards and tenements in the area. by the 1930s slaughterhouses in the neighborhood produced the country's third-largest amount of dressed meats.
 Although the neighborhood has changed over the years, five meatpacking companies still operate in the district.

-The neighborhood started to change in the 1960s when some of New York City’s first underground gay clubs opened there.
+The neighborhood started to change in the 1960s when some of New York City's first underground gay clubs opened there.
 The 1970s led to shops being opened with a focus on gay clientele and by the mid-80s a new restaurant called Florent brought in a different vibe in the neighborhood.
-The arrival of Gansevoort Hotel brought in a new crowd of foodies, fashion lovers and party-goers drawn to the shopping, late night places and food places that were making up the district.
-Although the area started out as an industrial meat packing section, and it may still have its meatpacking remnants in some parts, it appeals more to the trendy people and celebrities alike- leading it to garner a reputation of being a 24-hour neighborhood.
+The arrival of the Gansevoort Hotel brought in a new crowd of foodies, fashion lovers, and party-goers drawn to the shopping, late-night places, and food places that were making up the district.
+Although the area started out as an industrial meatpacking section, and it may still have its meatpacking remnants in some parts, it appeals more to the trendy people and celebrities alike- leading it to garner a reputation of being a 24-hour neighborhood.

 In 1999 the opening of Jeffrey, a highbrow and exclusive clothing store, marked the change of more high-end shops changing the structure of the area.
 Brands like Alexander McQueen, Stella McCartney, and Yigal Azrouel also docked here but have since moved out.
 Here are some of the high-end stores that are found in the area.